fybrik/fybrik/site/docs/reference/crds.md

-ComponentTemplate is a copy of a M4DModule Custom Resource.
+ComponentTemplate is a copy of a FybrikModule Custom Resource.
 It contains the information necessary to instantiate a component in a FlowStep, which provides the functionality described by the module.
 There are 3 different module types.

 <table>
     <thead>